microsoft/winfile/README.md

 16. CTRL + ENTER executes associated files as administrator
 19. The delimiters for splitting words for the GotoCache can be configured via Winfile.ini[Settings]GotoCachePunctuation.
 The default is - _.
 20. The scroll behavior of the treeview on expand can be configured via Winfile.ini[Settings]ScrollOnExpand.
 The default is to scroll.
+21. Winfile can handle pathes up to 1024 characters with Windows10 >= 1607.
+Set HKLM\SYSTEM\CurrentControlSet\Control\FileSystem\LongPathsEnabled=1 as admin

 You can read the code for more details.